Holiday inspiration currently loading...

 On the final day of your holiday, enjoy a leisurely breakfast and perhaps a final stroll along the Alnmouth coast before wending your way home.
 If your time and route permit, perhaps strike inland to the west to explore Hadrian’s Wall and its associated sites?

 This holiday begins in Norfolk with a stay on the north coast, then moves further north to Pickering in Yorkshire, before finishing up in Alnmouth in Northumberland.

 Price is based on two adults sharing a double or twin room ensuite for nine nights on a bed and breakfast basis in our selection of small hotels and guests houses, with dinner provided on three nights.
-Also included is a boat trip off the Norfolk coast as part of a small group, a Freedom Ticket for North York Moors Steam Railway, and a private guided tour of the Northumberland coast, including entry in to two castles.
+Also included is a boat trip off the Norfolk coast as part of a small group and a Freedom Ticket for North York Moors Steam Railway.

-Car rental is not included, though available from around £25 per day; please do ask for a quotation.
+Car rental is not included, but we would be delighted to help with this any other travel arrangements; please do ask for a quotation.
 We’ll also be happy to provide a night or two at the beginning or end of your holiday tailored to your exact wishes.
 One of our experienced travel advisors can offer any advice you may need.

 Before your departure, you will receive personalised holiday information including full directions and recommended routes from your specified starting point, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.